-Punta Gorda experiences very significant seasonal variation in the perceived humidity.
+Punta Gorda experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.1 months, from April 13 to November 16, during which time the comfort level is muggy, oppressive, or miserable at least 35% of the time.
 The muggiest day of the year is July 31, with muggy conditions 100% of the time.

 The least muggy day of the year is January 30, with muggy conditions 13% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Punta Gorda experiences mild seasonal variation over the course of the year.